IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“But so far, we have found nothing wrong with the theory of quantum electrodynamics.
 It is, therefore, I would say, the jewel of physics—our proudest possession.”

+>“If, in some cataclysm, all of scientific knowledge were to be destroyed, and only one sentence passed on to the next generations of creatures, what statement would contain the most information in the fewest words?
+I believe it is the atomic hypothesis (or atomic fact, or whatever you wish to call it) that all things are made of atoms...”

 >“He [<a href="https://en.wikipedia.org/wiki/Ernst_Stueckelberg" target="_blank">Stueckelberg</a>] did the work and walks alone toward the sunset; and, here I am, covered in all the glory, which rightfully should be his!.”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>